nuclearsugar/VectorRecursionWorkbench/README.md

 ### Saving & Exporting
 - **File > Save as**: Writes an JSON file which can be opened later and edited.
 - **File > Export**: Writes an SVG of the whole canvas.
 This is the easiest approach for when you’re doing a single laser cut piece.
-- **File > Export Shapes**: Writes multiple SVG’s, one SVG for each individual shape on the canvas.
+- **File > Export Shapes**: Exports in a modular fashion by writing multiple SVG’s.
+One SVG is exported for each shape # on the canvas.
 This option is useful if you want to laser cut each shape individually and then assemble them all together after completed.
-So long as you plan with the max dimensions of your laser cutter in mind, then you can precisely fill a wall of unlimited scale.
+So long as you plan with the max dimensions of your laser cutter in mind, then you can fill a wall of unlimited size.

 ### Post-Production
 - If you need to alter the exported SVG or combine multiple SVG’s, [Inkscape](https://inkscape.org/) is free and highly recommended.